Joins are used to augment the information contained in one table with the data contained in another table.

 Two tables can be joined when they both have at least one column sharing identical values.

 - Select the tabs you want to join to the current tab.
-To add data to a new table, use an Add data step or a Scrape step.
+To add data to a new table, use an Add data step.
 You can also import data from another tab using the Start from tab step.

 - Select the columns you want to bring into the current tab.